In this article

 Expense reports allow companies to review the expenditures employees incur on their behalf, verify that they’re accurate and in line with their expense policy, and reimburse team members for these purchases as necessary.

 Employees are responsible for filling out expense reports and submitting them for approval.
-They collect receipts and document each expense to provide a detailed account for reimbursement.
-Employees then submit their reports to their manager or the finance department for approval, ensuring compliance with the company's expense policies and budget constraints.
+They collect expense receipts and document each purchase to provide a detailed account for reimbursement.
+Employees then submit their reports to their manager or the finance team for approval, ensuring compliance with the company's expense policies and budget constraints.

 What’s the difference between an expense report and an invoice?